Devrishi-Dutta/klaw-docs/docs/HowTo/settings.md

   false.
 - **Klaw Cluster API connectivity**
-  When installing Klaw, it is important to establish the connectivity between Core API and Kluster Cluster API.
+  When installing Klaw, it is important to establish the connectivity between Core API and Klaw Cluster API.
 You can test this connectivity by updating the property `klaw.clusterapi.url`.
 - **Stop Core API**